 Sec.
-11.5.9.
+11.5.11.
 Lis Pendens

-- A. At any time after an inspector issues a complaint containing a notice of hearing or issues an order pursuant thereto, any inspector may file a notice of lis pendens with the clerk of Superior Court of the county where the property is located.
-A copy of the complaint containing a notice of hearing or a copy of the order shall be attached to the lis pendens.
-When the lis pendens is filed with the Clerk, it shall also be served on the owners and parties in interest in the building or dwelling, including any lienholders and tenants who may be determined by the exercise of reasonable diligence. - B. Any inspector may cancel the lis pendens upon a determination by that inspector that the property is no longer unsafe and that the owner has fully complied with the inspector's order.
+- A. At any time after an inspector issues a written notice under Sec.
+11.5.5, any inspector may file a Notice of Lis Pendens with the Clerk of Superior Court of the county where the property is located.
+A copy of the written notice or a copy of the order to take corrective action shall be attached to the Lis Pendens.
+When the Lis Pendens is filed with the Clerk, it shall also be served on the owners and parties in interest in the building or dwelling, including any lienholders and tenants who may be determined by the exercise of reasonable diligence. - B. Any inspector may cancel the Lis Pendens upon a determination by that inspector that the property is no longer unsafe and that the owner has fully complied with the inspector's order to take corrective action.
 Cancellation must be made in a writing signed by the inspector and provided to the Clerk of Court.

 Sec.
-11.5.10.
-Administrative Fee
+11.5.12.
+Administrative Fee and Costs

-In addition to any other charge, any owner of a building located within the City and its extraterritorial jurisdiction shall be subject to an administrative fee of \$325.00 upon an inspection hearing disclosing the building to be unsafe due to any defects defined within Sec.
-11.5.2. or G.S.
-160A-426.
-In addition to any other charge, any owner of a building located within the City and its extraterritorial jurisdiction shall be subject to an administrative fee of \$650.00 upon any additional inspection hearing disclosing the building to be unsafe due to any defects defined within Sec.
-11.5.2. or G.S.
-160A-426 within the same 12-month period.
-The property owner may also be assessed any costs incurred in obtaining service including legal publication of notice of complaint charges, hearing notice and findings of fact and orders related to the building.
+- A. In addition to any other charge, any owner of a building or structure located within the City and its extraterritorial jurisdiction shall be subject to an administrative fee of \$325.00 upon the finding at the hearing held pursuant Sec.
+11.5.5, that the building or structure is in an unsafe condition as defined by this Article or State law. - B. Any owner who has had any previous findings of an unsafe building or structure within the City or its extraterritorial jurisdiction within a 12-month continuous period, shall be subject to an administrative fee of \$650.00 upon the finding at the hearing held pursuant Sec.
+11.5.5, that the building or structure is in an unsafe condition as defined by this Article or State law.

+C. The owner may also be assessed any actual costs incurred by the City in obtaining service including but not limited to, legal publication and personal delivery costs for notices, and orders.